schneems/iOS-on-Rails/Week 1 Assignment/README.md

 } EmployeeViewControllerRowIndexes;
 ```

-When configuring your cells, you can then use an `if...else if` or `switch` statement to display the information correponding to the given row.
+When configuring your cells, you can then use an `if...else if` or `switch` statement to display the information corresponding to the given row.

 ### Step 4